iamZackZack/grid-master/README.md

 Grid Master is a hybrid physical-digital game system where a UR5 robotic arm acts as a dynamic Game Master for a Tabletop Role-Playing Game.
 Upto 4 Players can explore a 12x12 modular terrain grid, interact via physical button presses tracked by a custom Orange Pi matrix, and engage in a TTRPG-inspired narrative managed through real-time game logic executed via CPEE.
 The system blends robotics, embedded computing, and BPMN-style process automation to create an immersive dungeon crawler experience.

+## Motivation

+The goal of this project was to explore how automation, robotics, and human interaction can be orchestrated through process-oriented software architecture.
+Inspired by tabletop role-playing games like Dungeons & Dragons, the system reimagines the role of a Game Master as a robotic mediator within a structured, rule-driven environment.

+By combining physical interfaces (keyboard matrix), programmable robot behavior (UR5), and process automation (CPEE), this project demonstrates how human-centric gameplay can be moderated and managed by a non-human agent.
+It highlights how complex decision-making and sequential logic can be visualized, modeled, and executed using cloud-based process engines.

+This system also showcases how real-time human input (via physical movement) can be integrated with dynamic robot action, illustrating key concepts in sustainable automation, digital twins, and human-machine symbiosis.

 ## System Overview

 The project integrates multiple components: